WinVector/Examples/LogisticOmit/margin_recovery.md

 </tbody>
 </table>

-And we feel confident with the following estimated coefficients.
+And these are our estimated coefficients.

 ``` r
 recovered_coef <- suppressWarnings(